UniMath/agda-unimath/CONTRIBUTING.md

 - **Agda space conventions**: Corrects some common spacing mistakes according to our conventions.
-This includes removing repeat whitespace characters between two non-whitespace characters in a line, having whitespace before an opening brace or semicolon if it is not preceeded by a dot or another opening brace, and having whitespace after a closing brace or semicolon if it is not succeeded by a closing brace.
+This includes removing repeat whitespace characters between two non-whitespace characters in a line, having whitespace before an opening brace or semicolon if it is not preceded by a dot or another opening brace, and having whitespace after a closing brace or semicolon if it is not succeeded by a closing brace.